Preservation Rights

 2. Persons should be ensured quality long term storage and protection from harm with no removal from storage due to insufficient funds.

-8. Brain preservation should always be a voluntary, freely chosen, and appropriately consented procedure.
+7. Brain preservation should always be a voluntary, freely chosen, and appropriately consented procedure.
 The right to choose personal death must remain an unalienable human right, as must the right to choose brain preservation, with its potential future benefits, which include life restoration.
 Given the unknowns about if and when a preserved brain would be revived, brain preservation is analogous to a risky surgery electively undertaken by an individual to cure his otherwise terminal illness (e.g. removal of a brain tumor in which death on the operating table is a real possibility) or to treat a condition which severely reduces his quality of life (e.g. brain surgery to treat severe epileptic seizures).
-We respect the right of individuals to refuse these surgical interventions, and we respect the right of individuals to electively undertake them even though they risk death during the surgical procedure itself.
+We respect the right of individuals to refuse these current surgical interventions, and we respect the right of individuals to electively undertake them even though they risk death during the surgical procedure itself.
 We must extend these same basic freedoms and rights to those wishing to undergo brain preservation, in every country of the world.

 Footnotes